pyflosic/pyflosic/examples/linear_scaling/README.md

 ```bash
 bash run.sh 01_C_atom_ON.py
 ```
+Note: If your are not using the recommended run.sh file, please make sure you added the pyflosic/utils to your PYTHONPATH environment variable.

 To collect the final O(N) optimized FODs in one .xyz file (named final_ON.xyz), use the following command:
 ```bash